dariober/Java-cafe/SamTextViewer/README.md

 # Credits

-Bam processing is mostly done with the [samtools/htsjdk](https://github.com/samtools/htsjdk) library.
+* Bam processing is mostly done with the [samtools/htsjdk](https://github.com/samtools/htsjdk) library.
-Bigwig and tdf are processed with classes from [IGV](https://github.com/igvteam/igv) source code.
+* Bigwig and tdf are processed with classes from [IGV](https://github.com/igvteam/igv) source code.
+* Block compression and indexing done using [jvarkit](https://github.com/lindenb/jvarkit)